Henry-zwh/EMNIST-LEON-Lite/README.md

 The network has approximately **79.0K parameters**.

-The computational load of the conv1 layer accounts for **approximately %** of the network's total computational load.
+The computational load of the conv1 layer accounts for **approximately 14.9%** of the network's total computational load.

-It simplifies a large number of convolutional and fully connected layers while significantly reducing the number of parameters and computational cost.
-By incorporating an enhanced attention mechanism that combines **channel attention** and **spatial attention**, the network can better focus on important channels and spatial regions in the input features, thereby improving model performance.
+Aside from the conv1 layer, the PRO CNN architecture is the result of fine-tuning parameters of the ELITE version.

 ****Training and Performance****